-After the assessment is administered, broadly representative panels engage in a standardsetting process to determine the achievement level cut scores on the NAEP scale.
+The achievement level descriptions are a set of paragraphs derived from the preliminary achievement level descriptions, and these paragraphs are used to report the NAEP science results to the general public and other audiences.
+For each grade level, the paragraphs describe what students should know and be able to do at the Basic, Proficient, and Advanced levels in terms of the science content and practices identified in the framework.
+After the assessment is administered, broadly representative panels engage in a standard-setting process to determine the achievement level cut scores on the NAEP scale.
 The cut scores represent the minimum score required for performance at each NAEP achievement level.
-A second outcome of this standard-setting process is a set of paragraphs, derived from the preliminary achievement level descriptions, to be used to report the NAEP science results to the general public and other audiences.
-For each grade level, the paragraphs describe what students should know and be able to do at the Basic, Proficient, and Advanced levels in terms of the science content and practices identified in the framework.